 Today, please take a moment to thank all of our veterans for their service.
-Learn about why we celebrate Veterans Day on November 11, how you can volunteer to help veterans in your neighborhood, or how UConn supports veterans and their families.
+Learn about why we celebrate Veterans Day on November 11, how you can volunteer to help veterans in your neighborhood, how you can get involved with UConn Law’s VALOR (Veterans and Armed Forces Legal Out Reach) Society, or how UConn supports veterans and their families.

 At the library this week, we asked our patrons to honor individual veterans by adding their names to our display.
 The UConn Law Library, along with UConn students, faculty, and staff, thanks all of our veterans for their courageous service, including: